ballerina-platform/module-ballerinax-googleapis.gmail/gmail/Package.md

 # Module Overview

 The Gmail Listener Ballerina Connector provides the capability to listen the push notification for changes to Gmail mailboxes.
-The Gmail Listener Ballerina Connector supports to listen the changes of Gmail mailboxes such as receiving new message, receiving new thread, adding new label to a message, adding star to a message, removing label to a message, removing star to a message and receiving a new attachment with following trigger methods: `onMailboxChanges`, `onNewEmail`, `onNewThread`, `onNewLabeledEmail`, `onNewStaredEmail`, `onLabelRemovedEmail`,`onStarRemovedEmail`, `onNewAttachment`.
+The Gmail Listener Ballerina Connector supports to listen the changes of Gmail mailboxes such as receiving new message, receiving new thread, adding new label to a message, adding star to a message, removing label to a message, removing star to a message and receiving a new attachment with following trigger methods: `onNewEmail`, `onNewThread`, `onNewLabeledEmail`, `onNewStarredEmail`, `onLabelRemovedEmail`,`onStarRemovedEmail`, `onNewAttachment`.

 # Prerequisites: